rapidrecast/www.rapidrecast.io/content/blog/2025.02.06-tower-patterns/index.md

 One example would be throttling requests to a channel that you send and receive from.
 {{< /callout >}}

+{{< image/img-dark-light alt="bla"
+light="graphics/blog/20250206-tower-patterns/Rust-Tower-Basic-Pattern.svg"
+dark="graphics/blog/20250206-tower-patterns/Rust-Tower-Basic-Pattern-dark.svg"
+>}}

+The diagram above is fairly simple as far as Tower goes.
+You get an input from the caller in red.
+The Layer transforms it and sends green input to the internal Service.
+The same happens on the way back when the futures return.

 [Implementation of BasicPatternService](https://github.com/rapidrecast/blog-post-snippets/blob/dfe575568266f56da6dc39d0a26c84869efd0a5b/blog-20250206-tower-patterns/src/pattern_basic.rs#L27-L51)
 ```rust